-These gluten-free, grain-free, egg-free collagen-filled “breakfast cookies” make a wonderful on-the-go breakfast or snack throughout the day!
+These gluten-free, grain-free, egg-free collagen-filled protein breakfast cookies make a wonderful on-the-go breakfast or snack throughout the day!
 They’re chunky, warming and made without refined sugar.
 These cookies can be made nut-free by subbing the almond flour for tigernut flour.

-Wondering which collagen to use in this recipe?
+Wondering which collagen to use in these Gluten-Free Protein Breakfast Cookies?

 Simply replace the almond flour with Tigernut Flour 1:1 or make your own sunflower seed flour by grinding raw unsalted sunflower seeds into a fine flour.
 Do not replace the almond flour with coconut flour – coconut flour is highly absorbent and the cookies will turn out too dry to eat.